Post University: LaMoy Field

 LaMoy Field is a multipurpose facility to support Post's athletic programs and football team.
 The field was updated to a turf field in 2011.
 Next to the turf field is the softball field, featuring a turf outfield and a clay infield, and dugouts.

 Drubner Athletic Center

 Drubner Athletic Center ("Drub") supports the basketball, volleyball, and tennis teams.
 The facility also houses the campus fitness center, weight room and esports lab.

+Academics and accreditation

+Post University offers undergraduate and graduate programs in both on-campus and online formats.
+Its academic structure consists of four colleges: the American Sentinel College of Nursing & Health Sciences, the John P. Burke School of Public Service and Education, the Malcolm Baldrige School of Business, and the School of Arts & Sciences.
+The university also offers certificate programs, honors options, and specialized areas of study, including equine studies.

+The university employs 155 faculty members on its main campus and 1,075 across its online programs.
+The average class size is 11 for on-campus courses and 21 for online courses.
+The student-to-faculty ratio is 6:1 for on-campus students and 18:1 for online learners.